Rad’s new e-bike is an update to its oldest model—and a preview of its future

 Rad already has showroom/service centers in its hometown of Seattle and San Diego; along with Vancouver, British Columbia and Utrecht, the Netherlands.
 It’s also deployed vans that deliver bikes to prospective owners for test rides and offer mobile repairs, and has extended its service footprint through relationships with local bike shops and a company called Velofix.
 Now, after announcing a $150 million funding round in February, it has the wherewithal to build out a much more ambitious physical presence.

-“If we really want any bikes to be prolific, then we need to make it look more like Taiwan, maybe, where you’ve got a scooter repair shop on every corner,” muses Radenbaugh.
+“If we really want e-bikes to be prolific, then we need to make it look more like Taiwan, maybe, where you’ve got a scooter repair shop on every corner,” muses Radenbaugh.
 “That’s the vision we have and what we’re going to go build—hundreds going on thousands of physical locations to complement the e-commerce experience.”

-What Rad is trying to do is convince vast numbers of people—particularly in the car-addicted U.S.—to think about two-wheeled transportation in a new way.
-Along with the e-bike industry as a whole, it’s off to a strong start.
+What Rad wants to do is convince vast numbers of people—particularly in the car-addicted U.S.—to think about two-wheeled transportation in a new way.
+Along with the e-bike industry as a whole, it’s off to a rousing start.
 But if it gets where it’s trying to go, it would make the pandemic e-bike boom look like a blip.